Guest Article by Andrea Paskert with @AffordableATX

 Finding the Perfect Realtor

-I was terrified at the thought of making a promise to myself, and Austin, to take on a responsibility that had always seemed to be such a far off notion.
+I was terrified at the thought of making a promise to myself, and Austin, to take on a responsibility that had always seemed to be such a far-off notion.
 In order to feel more comfortable, I enlisted Amanda Beck, a realtor I know and trust, to be my ally and guide through the process.
 I can’t say enough about feeling comfortable with your realtor through all of the questions, endless emotions and last-minute phone calls.
 I would have been lost without her friendship.

 Any good realtor will take you through the process and help plan for the many steps to come such as financing, setting up tours, insurance, closing costs, and all the details you may not be aware of.
 For me, I needed to get my finances in order to ensure that I was looking at homes I could afford on my single income.
-This required me to move investments, analyze bank accounts and beg my parents for a $5,000 gift to help me pull together the twenty percent down payment.
+This required me to move investments, analyze bank accounts and beg my parents for a $5,000 gift to help me pull together the twenty per cent down payment.
 While you don’t have to put this much down any longer, you are required to pay mortgage insurance if you don’t, which can cost you more over time.

 *Helpful Tip: The financing aspect of homeownership is one of the most talked about steps, as overextending your budget can lead to dire consequences years later.
 I suggest leading yourself through scenarios like losing a job or taking on another person to live with, where could you truly make the sacrifices to get a bigger or better home?
-Scouring online articles and mortgage calculators were the easiest way to come up with my budgeted cost, something on the lower end of home prices in Austin.
+Scouring online articles and mortgage calculators was the easiest way to come up with my budgeted cost, something on the lower end of home prices in Austin.

 Finding the Perfect House

 Once approved, I laid out fifteen homes that met my criteria of cost (not over my budget), nothing under 1,000 square feet, commute time to my office and a few other non-essentials.
-Factors like school system and tax rates did not feed into my decision for personal reasons, but these are all points to consider.
-I used Zillow for most of my home searches as I could manipulate the criteria to eliminate homes I could never afford or neighborhoods too far North or South.
+Factors like the school system and tax rates did not feed into my decision for personal reasons, but these are all points to consider.
+I used Zillow for most of my home searches as I could manipulate the criteria to eliminate homes I could never afford or neighbourhoods too far North or South.

 *Helpful Tip: When thinking about location, beyond where you work, ask yourself what are of town do you enjoy the most and want to spend your time in?
 Are you a downtown dweller that needs to be part of the action?
 A Domain area fanatic that enjoys being able to shop within minutes of your home?
 Or would you rather be in Cedar Park or Round Rock with plenty of land but less general activity near the house?
 It is really up to you.